 - Feed straight-grained wood into planer knives at a 90° angle.
 To avoid tearing, feed wood with figured or twisted grain at a slight angle (about 15°), and take shallow cuts of about 1⁄32 “.

 - Avoid drilling with twist drills.
-They tend to wander and cause breakout.
-Use a backing board under the work piece.
+They tend to wander and cause a breakout.
+Use a backing board under the workpiece.

 - Drill pilot holes for screws.